Scott Atwood, Ph.D.

 Cell fate in development and cancer

 The Atwood lab is interested in how cells choose their fate.
-We use models of skin and hair follicle development and skin cancer to determine how kinases control the genetic landscape of the cell to influence fate.
+We use models of skin and skin cancer to determine how kinases control the genetic landscape of the cell to influence fate.

 Cancer initiation and progression